-Laniwai Spa’s piece de resistance is Kula Wai, the outdoor hydrotherapy garden, with two herbal pools ( a green one infused with seaweed to help purify the body from toxins, and a blue one with eucalyptus to help soothe sore muscles and prepare them for treatments), a jetted hot tub, a cold plunge pool, a reflexology foot path and six phenomenal outdoor rainshowers.
+Laniwai Spa’s piece de resistance is Kula Wai, the outdoor hydrotherapy garden, with two mineral pools, a jetted hot tub, a cold plunge pool, a reflexology foot path and six phenomenal outdoor rainshowers.
 With a number of lounge chairs, plus attentive staff members who check on guests and bring them ice water, hot tea or cold orange juice (or mimosas or any room-service food items), it’s easy to spend a lot of time in the outdoor sanctuary.
 You can stay as long as you like before or after your treatment, but once you leave Laniwai Spa for the day you cannot return.

 Laniwai Spa is not just for adults.
 Guests can enjoy Ohana Massage, where 3 to 6 family members are schooled in the art of lomilomi massage in a special family suite.
 Also, Painted Sky is an adjacent facility just for teens.
 It features a do-it-yourself mixology station (see photo below), where teen guests can make their own body polishes, perfume and face masques, as well as special treatment areas for manicures, pedicures, facials and massages.
 It’s also a teen hangout spot with computer stations stocked with video games.
 Anyone can drop in to the Painted Sky yogurt bar for soft-serve yogurt and candy mix-ins!